Second Life, a virtual world platform

 Usability and tech notes ▼

-Respect for privacy What data does the tool collect and why?
-What security measures are there?
-GDPR compliant? : Medium.
+Privacy evaluations indicate how a tool handles personal data collection, storage, and sharing, including GDPR compliance and security measures, among others.
+The ICT-REV team provides them for informational purposes, reflecting our best understanding at the time of review, but assumes no legal responsibility for the accuracy or completeness of these evaluations and encourages users to conduct their own assessments. : Medium.
 Linden Lab, Second Life’s developer, collects various types of personal information such as first and last name, postal address, e-mail address, telephone number, username, and/or image (optional) when creating an account.
 The platform uses chats and forums that are accessible by other users or the public, so it is important to consider this when sharing information.
 It also collects cookies for different purposes, among which marketing.
 Its privacy policy mentions the implementation of technical, physical, and organisational security safeguards to protect personal information.
 Second Life acknowledges users’ rights to correct, delete, or limit the use of certain data.
 It also mentions that users can withdraw consent, particularly for marketing communications.
 Second Life has another, more stringent privacy policy for young adults, that is teenagers over 16 years old.
 Linden Lab complies with the GDPR.
 See more here.